pryv/dev-site/source/getting-started.md

 withTOC: true
 ---

 In this tutorial, we will help you to get started with Pryv.io.
-You can try out and evaluate Pryv.io API for your projects using either our [Lab platform](https://pryv.com/pryvlab/) or the Open source version of Pryv.io available [here](https://github.com/pryv/open-pryv.io).
+You can try out and evaluate the Pryv.io API for your projects using either our [Lab platform](https://pryv.com/pryvlab/) or the Open source version of Pryv.io available [here](https://github.com/pryv/open-pryv.io).

 We will guide you through: